Intimacy After Mastectomy: A Women’s Guide

 Touch Reintroduction

-Explore sensation mindfully to rebuild comfort for intimacy after mastectomy, drawing on healing touch techniques:
+Explore sensation mindfully to rebuild comfort for post-mastectomy intimacy, drawing on healing touch techniques:

 • Non-Surgical Areas: Start with arms or legs, using lotions.